webclinic017/tws_trader/README.md

 ## TWS Trader
-This project is my training in algorithmic trading.
+This project is my trading algorithm.

 # Installation
 1. Clone this repository: